yowmamasita/blog/source/_posts/Deploying-an-Elixir-app-to-Google-App-Engine.md

 vm: true
 ```

-Next, we'll create a *Dockerfile* to describe how to run our app inside GAE:
+Next, we'll create a *Dockerfile* to describe how to run our app inside GAE.
+We need to build a release inside our container, hence the `mix` commands.

 ```
 # Dockerfile